 GRAPHICS OF RESISTANCE: A Black Lives Matter protester sits below a mural to George Floyd, the African American murdered by a white police officer on a Minneapolis street on May 25, 2020.
 His death sparked worldwide protests and marches, which have become the catalyst for a new civil rights revolution.

-LIKE MANY, I WAS SHOCKED and appalled by the murder of George Floyd in the US in May 2020, and heartened by the resistance of Black Lives Matter.
+WE HAVE BEEN SHOCKED and appalled by the murder of George Floyd and many other unarmed black citizens, and heartened by the resistance of Black Lives Matter.
 For me, like many black people, such events have brought back memories of my own experiences of racism.
 I have been called the ‘N’ word, both in the street and in the workplace, which went unchallenged by my white bosses.
 I have been falsely arrested by the police, and subjected to the humiliations of being handcuffed and strip-searched.
 I have routinely been discriminated against everywhere from the jobs market to online dating sites.
 My parents also suffered racist abuse after they arrived in the UK from Nigeria as part of the Windrush generation in 1961.

 What matters most is not this painful past, but what we are going to do now.
 I am determined to transform my feelings of anger, pain and sadness into something positive and inclusive, which gathers and unifies citizens of all ethnicities who believe in fairness, equality and love.
 Hopefully that is you.
 I am looking to raise £60,000 to write and produce an educational history book that narrates the story of Black Lives Matter and society’s prejudices against BAME people in the 21st century.
 Each person who donates the book price will receive a copy.